 Enabling safe active travel in the region requires the provision of integrated and high-quality routes for walking, wheeling and cycling that join up settlements and destinations.
+This is essential to support the vital role walking and wheeling has to play to enable people to make healthy living choices and assists in delivering places that are happier, more inclusive and equal, and more prosperous.

+Travelling by foot or cycle, or with a personal mobility aid such as a mobility scooter, is a realistic option for almost all local journeys as individuals.
 High quality routes are continuous, providing an attractive, safe, comfortable, and direct connection linking multiple destinations.
 They should be physically separated from traffic, have a smooth surface and be appropriately lit so that everyone can use it to walk, cycle or wheel their journey.
-SEStran has developed an integrated active travel network for the region as illustrated in Figure 7.1 network will need a combination of segregated off-road routes and on-road routes making use of reallocated roadspace where appropriate.
-The safety of people whilst using our active travel networks is paramount and it is essential they are designed to the highest current standard whilst
+SEStran has developed an integrated active travel network for the region as illustrated in Figure 7.1